 Bahia Palace

 Bahia Palace is a large islamic-moroccan palace.
-160 rooms all decorated with fine details on doors, walls and ceiling makes this a very Instagrammable place.
+There are 160 rooms all decorated with fine details on doors, walls and ceiling makes this a very Instagrammable place.
 To complete the luxury set: 8000m² [2 acres] of gardens.

 Saadien’s Tombs